Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Acknowledgements

 \section{Acknowledgements}

+The authors sincerely thank the anonymous reviewer for their valuable comments and suggestions, which have helped us improve the quality of this manuscript.
+GP acknowledges the Indian Institute of Astrophysics (IIA) for the opportunity to carry out this work under the Visiting Student Program.
+GP and KM acknowledge the support of the Polish National Science Center (NCN) grant UMO-2024/53/B/ST9/00230.
 LCH was supported by the National Science Foundation of China (12233001) and the China Manned Space Program (CMS-CSST-2025-A09).
 SM acknowledges Ramanujan Fellowship (RJF/2020/000113) by DST-ANRF, Govt. of India for this research.
+VN is supported by Beijing Natural Science Foundation (Grant No. IS25004).
+GK thanks Indian National Science Academy for a Senior Scientist position during which this project started.